 Atrial Fibrillation Ablation: Atrial fibrillation is the most common cardiac arrhythmia, affecting approximately 5 million people in the Unites States.
 When medication is ineffective in controlling the arrhythmia, catheter ablation may be offered.

-There has been a tremendous amount of research and technology devoted to catheter ablation for atrial fibrillation over the past 15 years.
-Today, the results of catheter ablation for atrial fibrillation are better than ever, with shorter procedure times, reduced hospitalization days, reduced complications and better results in preventing recurrences.
+There has been a tremendous amount of research and technology devoted to catheter ablation for atrial fibrillation over the past 20 years.
+Today, the results of catheter ablation for atrial fibrillation are better than ever, with shorter procedure times, reduced hospitalization stays, reduced complications and better results in preventing recurrences.
+As a result of improvements in many aspects of the procedure, 90% of patients are able to be discharged the same day.
 There are several different types of catheter ablation procedures for atrial fibrillation.
 Be sure to discuss with your doctor which procedure is best for you and your arrhythmia.

 - Cryoballoon Ablation: This procedure uses a balloon that is filled with a gas to freeze specific areas of the heart known as pulmonary veins.
-These areas are known to cause atrial fibrillation in many patients.
-The cryoballoon ablation procedure is particularly effective for patients with an early for of atrial fibrillation called paroxysmal.
+These areas are known to cause atrial fibrillation in the majority of patients.
+The cryoballoon ablation procedure is particularly effective for patients with an early form of atrial fibrillation called paroxysmal.

 - Convergent Procedure: The Convergent Procedure is a minimally invasive ablation procedure that combines the best techniques of an electrophysiologist and a cardiac surgeon to restore the heart’s rhythm.
 The combined procedure gives patients with the most advanced form of atrial fibrillation the best chances of restoring and maintaining normal heart rhythm.

 Supraventricular Tachycardia: This type of arrhythmia arises from the top chambers of the heart and is a frequent cause of a racing heart beat or palpitations.
-Catheter ablation has very high success rates for eliminating this arrhythmia and is generally an outpatient procedure with extremely high rates of complete.
+Catheter ablation has very high success rates for eliminating this arrhythmia and is generally an outpatient procedure with extremely high rates of complete cure.

 Premature Ventricular Contraction (PVC) Ablation: PVCs are a frequent cause of “skipped beat.”
 Actually, the PVC is an extra beat that often generates a lower amplitude pulse that can be hard to detect.
 It often feels like the heart is missing a beat.
 Patients often feel the more forceful beat following the PVC.
 When medication is ineffective or not tolerated catheter ablation is very successful in eliminating PVC’s.